tabalren/Startup-Smart-Contract/README.md

 <img width="350" alt="deploycontract2" src="https://user-images.githubusercontent.com/74678703/118406896-043fec80-b64c-11eb-8f73-8f2053e2601b.png">

-## Contract 2 - Tiered Profit Splitter Contract
+## Contract 2 - Tiered Profit Splitter

 This contract will distribute different percentages of incoming Ether to employees at different tiers/levels.
 For example in this contract, the CEO gets paid 60%, CTO 25%, and Bob the Associate gets 15%.